Who must pay

-In April, we mail notifications to each dealer that meets the $4 million threshold.
-By June 1, we will send another notification to dealers at all of their business locations with the specific amount of the tax owed and instructions for making the payment.
+In April, we mailed notifications to each dealer that meets the requirements.
+In mid-May, we'll send a second letter to dealers at all of their business locations with the specific amount due.

-Call our Business Customer Services line at 804.367.8037 if your business meets the accelerated sales tax payment criteria and did not receive a letter.
+Call Customer Services at 804.367.8037 if your business meets the criteria and did not receive a letter.

 How to file and pay

-You are required to file and pay electronically unless you have already been granted an electronic filing waiver.
+You are required to file and pay electronically unless you've already been granted an electronic filing waiver.